mautrix/telegram/README.md

 ## Usage
 ### Setup
-0. Clone the repository and install packages with `npm install`.
+0. Clone the repository
+1. Set up the virtual environment
+   1. Create with `virtualenv -p /usr/bin/python3 .venv`
+   2. Activate with `source .venv/bin/activate`
+2. Install dependencies with `pip install -r requirements.txt`
-1. Create a copy of `example-config.yaml` and fill out the fields.
+3. Create a copy of `example-config.yaml` and fill out the fields.
-2. Generate the appservice registration with `./mautrix-telegram -g`.
+4. Generate the appservice registration with `python -m mautrix_telegram -g`.
    You can use the `-c` and `-r` flags to change the location of the config and registration files.
    They default to `config.yaml` and `registration.yaml` respectively.
-3. Run the bridge `./mautrix-telegram`.
-You can also use forever: `forever start mautrix-telegram` (probably, I didn't actually test it).
+5. Run the bridge `python -m mautrix_telegram`.
-4. Invite the appservice bot to a private room and view the commands with `help`.
+6. Invite the appservice bot to a private room and view the commands with `help`.

 ### Logging in
 0. Make sure you have set up the bridge and have an open management room (a room with no other users than the appservice bot).